-We’re excited to announce that we’ve joined up with nature-lover and homeware designer Sophie Allport on her latest range.
+We’re excited to collaborate with nature-lover and homeware designer Sophie Allport on a special ZSL collection.

-Teeming with wildlife including zebras, hippos, crocodiles and lions, the African savannah is home to some of the world’s most iconic species.
+Teeming with wildlife, the African savannah is home to some of the world’s most iconic species.

-Extending across thousands of square miles, the African savannah is a crucial habitat to some of the largest remaining numbers of Africa’s animals, including most of the world’s 7,000 cheetahs.
+Extending across thousands of square miles, the African savannah is a crucial habitat to some of the largest remaining numbers of Africa’s animals.

-African elephants and cheetahs face serious threats across their ranges, causing their numbers to fall rapidly in many parts of Africa.
-Habitat loss and fragmentation, and conflict with people affect both these species.
+African wildlife faces serious threats across their ranges, causing their numbers to fall rapidly in many parts of Africa.
+Habitat loss and fragmentation, and conflict with people are affecting iconic species.
 Elephants are targeted by poachers for their tusks and cheetahs for their skins and as pets, which enter the illegal wildlife trade.

-At ZSL we’re working to tackle these threats and protect cheetah and elephant populations across priority landscapes by:
+At ZSL we’re working to tackle these threats and protect African wildlife across priority landscapes by:

 - Training rangers, providing equipment and technical support